1 Part Course |

 • Ways to reduce the risk of price chipping

-• Build relationships across the deal – and carry the value of those in final negotiations
+• How to build relationships across the deal – and carry the value of those in final negotiations

 • Converting an ‘understanding’ into agreed terms